anmolsodhi848-wq/Sales-Trends-and-Analysis/README.md

 # Sales-Trends-and-Analysis

-This project analyzes a comprehensive sales and customer transactions dataset containing detailed information about purchasing behavior, product performance, regional trends, and financial metrics.
-The goal is to uncover insights that can support decision-making in marketing, operations, pricing, and customer segmentation.
+## Project Objective
+This project aims to uncover insights into customer behavior, product performance, and profitability, enabling informed and data-driven business decisions.

+## Dataset Source